h-havenga/jekyll/running.md

 permalink: /Running/
 ---

-Running has become a big part of my life, it has allowed me to see new places and meet new people, many of who are now my close friends.
+I like running, it has allowed me to see new places and meet new people, many of who are now my close friends.
 I currently have a [Garmin Forerunner 630](https://buy.garmin.com/en-US/US/p/516105/pn/010-03717-00) that I use